skgtech/skgtech.github.io/_posts/startups/2016-10-11-are-you-a-startup-come-forward.md

 Almost everyone at SKGTech works at a startup, either locally or remotely, we care deeply about a thriving ecosystem and startups are the reason why ecosystems exist in the first place.

 We understand that if any startup company in Thessaloniki makes it, and by 'makes it' we mean either an acquisition or (who knows) even IPO, then that fact will be the spark to ignite a true startup ecosystem.
-So it's in everyones best interest to see new startups being founded, support them anyway they can and push them to success.
+So it's in everyones best interest to see new startups being founded, support them anyway we can and push them to success.

 ## What Startups can gain from local exposure